fetchq/gitbook/src/getting_started/06-maintenance.md

 # Maintenance

-_Fetchq_ uses _indexes_ in such a smart way that handling millions of documents in a queue is not a problem at all, even in small machines.
+_Fetchq_ uses _indexes_ in such a smart way that handling millions of documents in a queue is not a problem at all, even on small machines.
 Cool stuff.

 But in order to achieve this level of performances there are some operations that need to be executed here and there.
-Some maintenance operations that:
+Operations like:

 * update the documents lifecycle flag
 * detect orphan documents and take action on them